Azure-Samples/communication-services-web-chat-hero/README.md

 1. `npm run package`
 1. Use the [Azure extension](https://code.visualstudio.com/docs/azure/extensions) and deploy the `Chat/dist` directory to your app service

+## Data Collection

+The software may collect information about you and your use of the software and send it to Microsoft.
+Microsoft may use this information to provide services and improve our products and services.
+This hero sample collects information about users and their use of the software that cannot be opted out of.
+Do not use this sample if you wish to avoid telemetry.
+You can learn more about data collection and use in the help documentation and Microsoft’s [privacy statement](https://go.microsoft.com/fwlink/?LinkID=824704).
+For more information on the data collected by the Azure SDK, please visit the [Telemetry Policy](https://learn.microsoft.com/azure/communication-services/concepts/privacy) page.

 ## Additional Reading

 - [Azure Communication Services - UI Library](https://azure.github.io/communication-ui-library/) - To learn more about what the `@azure/communication-react` package offers.